CanberraGrammar/codecadets-2018/four.md

 If you didn't quite get that section on branches then perhaps give it a re-read, as in this section we will be using them again.
 Next we want to observe what happens if multiple branches modified the same content when you want them to go back together.

-* Create a new branch as we did before, and edit a file in the repo. **You will then need to close the file in the editor for this activity.**
+* Create a new branch as we did before, and edit a file(s) in the repo. **You will then need to close the file in the editor for this activity.**

-* Next, checkout back to your master branch and **edit the same file you edited in the test branch**.
+* Next, checkout back to your master branch and **edit the same file(s) you edited in the test branch, but change something different than last time!**.

 * Try and merge your changes on the two branches together.
 You should get a warning along the lines of `fatal: Exiting because of an unresolved conflict.`